awsdocs/aws-control-tower-guide/doc_source/using-aws-with-cloudshell.md

    +  [Managing the Configuration Recorder \(AWS CLI\)](https://docs.aws.amazon.com/config/latest/developerguide/stop-start-recorder.html#managing-recorder_cli)
    +   [Managing the Delivery Channel](https://docs.aws.amazon.com/config/latest/developerguide/manage-delivery-channel.html)

 1. This example shows AWS CLI commands you'd enter from AWS CloudShell to enable or disable trusted access for AWS Organizations\.
-For AWS Control Tower you do not need to exable or disable trusted access for AWS Organizations, it is just an example\.
+For AWS Control Tower you do not need to enable or disable trusted access for AWS Organizations, it is just an example\.
 However, you may need to enable or disable trusted access for other AWS services if you're automating or customizing actions in AWS Control Tower\.

 **Enable or disable trusted service access**
    + `aws organizations enable-aws-service-access`